timas-coder/SteamEMU-early-access/README.md

 # SteamEMU-early-access
 This is my new project which focuses on Emulation for the Steam Deck's OS, SteamOS 3.0, maybe even SteamOS 3.5

- T̶h̶i̶s̶ i̶s̶ n̶o̶t̶ r̶e̶a̶d̶y̶ f̶o̶r̶ l̶i̶n̶u̶x̶ y̶e̶t̶ i am making a linux port now, this should be faster as it wont depend on wsl like the windows version. it is windows 11(or above) only.
+ T̶h̶i̶s̶ i̶s̶ n̶o̶t̶ r̶e̶a̶d̶y̶ f̶o̶r̶ l̶i̶n̶u̶x̶ y̶e̶t̶  I am making a Linux port now, this should be faster as it won't depend on wsl like the windows version. it is Windows 11(or anything that supports wsl and wslG) only.
-This based on qemu, python, the recovery image and most importantly , WSL2 (ubuntu)
+This is based on qemu, python, the recovery image, and most importantly, WSL2 (ubuntu and for windows)

 Windows:

 to install it, first open
-Turn Windows features on or off then select Windows subsystem for linux then restart then open ps or cmd and type this command
+Turn Windows features on or off then select Windows Subsystem for Linux then restart then open ps or cmd and type this command
 ```